sidevesh/UbuntuRosettaVM/README.md

 ### Setting up Rosetta

-When you start the RosettaVM app, you should be prompted by the app to select a Linux installer ISO.
+When you start the UbuntuRosettaVM app, you should be prompted by the app to select a Linux installer ISO.

 - [Ubuntu 22.04.1 Desktop](https://cdimage.ubuntu.com/jammy/daily-live/current/jammy-desktop-arm64.iso) (This is a daily build of the ISO and is classed as unstable, meaning that any particular day's download may have bugs - There is currently no 'stable' ISO for the desktop release)